Best Low-Mileage Northwest Hikes

 The great thing about hiking is that it’s simple, fun, scenic, adventurous and active.
 And the great thing about hiking in the Northwest, especially for folks just starting to hit the trail, is that there are plenty of simple, straightforward options that feel less like strenuous hauls than they do pleasant strolls outside.

-For all the so-called non-hikers out there, here are 10 of our favorite easy walks in the wild.
+For those that are looking for a great low-mileage option, here are 10 of our favorite walks in the wild.

 Easy Hikes in Oregon